isabella232/win32-pr.es-es/desktop-src/Msi/session-productproperty.md

 ## <a name="property-value"></a>Valor de propiedad

-Nombre obligatorio que distingue entre mayúsculas y minúsculas de una propiedad.
+Nombre necesario que distingue mayúsculas de minúsculas de una propiedad.

 ## <a name="requirements"></a>Requisitos